plotly/plotly.py/doc/python/renderers.md

 Plotly's Python graphing library, `plotly.py`, gives you a wide range of options for how and where to display your figures.

-In general, there are three different approaches you can take in order to display figures:
+In general, there are five different approaches you can take in order to display `plotly` figures:

- 1. Using the renderers framework in the context of a script or notebook
+ 1. Using the `renderers` framework in the context of a script or notebook
  2. Using [Dash](https://dash.plot.ly) in a web app context
  3. Using a `FigureWidget` in an `ipywidgets` context
+ 4. By [exporting to an HTML file](https://plotly.com/python/interactive-html-export/) and loading that file in a browser
+ 5. By [rendering the figure to a static representation](https://plotly.com/python/static-image-export/) such as PNG, JPEG, SVG, PDF or EPS

-Each of these approaches is discussed below.
+Each of the first three approaches is discussed below.

-### Displaying Figures Using The renderers Framework
+### Displaying Figures Using The `renderers` Framework

 The renderers framework is a flexible approach for displaying `plotly.py` figures in a variety of contexts.
 To display a figure using the renderers framework, you call the `.show()` method on a graph object figure, or pass the figure to the `plotly.io.show` function.
 With either approach, `plotly.py` will display the figure using the current default renderer(s).